DaveMielke/NBP/b2g/ui/doc/introduction.rst

 The Settings Screen
 ~~~~~~~~~~~~~~~~~~~

-Pressing Space+o (dots 135) takes you to the settings screen for the
+Pressing Space+o (dots 135) takes you to the Settings screen for the
 |user interface|.

 The top line contains the following buttons: